chrper80/Milestone-project2/README.md

 #### Warning

-3: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+3: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).*Check with mentor*

-2: 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+2: 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz). *Check with mentor*

-1: 'object short notation' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+1: 'object short notation' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz). *Check with mentor*

-1: Do not use 'new' for side effects.
+1: Do not use 'new' for side effects. *Check with mentor*

 4: missing semicolon. *I fixed those.*